The DeanBeat: Our 360-degree view of the metaverse ecosystem

 Beyond the Zoomverse

 I’ll reiterate why the metaverse is so important.
 We need this to happen now because we are stuck in the Zoomverse.
 The coronavirus has tainted our world, and the digital world provides the escape.
-For our mental well being, we need something better than video calls.
+For our mental well-being, we need something better than video calls.
 Something more human.
 Something that brings us together.
 Just as the world needed a vaccine and science brought it to us, our social needs are so great that we have to build something like the metaverse and, like the proliferation of smartphones through the world, bring it to everybody.

 It will be a long road, and that is why we need inspiration.
 We need people to paint a vision for what life could be like.
-The science fiction writers laid the groundwork.
+Sci-fi writers laid the groundwork.
 Now it’s up to the game industry, and whatever other industries want to come along for the ride, to build it and make it fun.
-And as I said in my opening speech, I hope one day our GamesBeat community can hold an event inside the real metaverse.
+And as I said in my opening speech, I hope one day, our GamesBeat community can hold an event inside the real metaverse.

 Once again, I am so glad to see our speakers point out the momentous decisions we face around the building of the metaverse, which could either be humanity’s cage or its digital salvation.
 I appreciate the time you gave us, as apparently you might have all been better off making millions of dollars by buying GameStop stock instead.

 I’ll weigh in next week with a roundup of our GamesBeat/Facebook: Driving Game Growth event.
-But first, I need to sleep.

 Watch on-demand: GamesBeat's Driving Game Growth & Into the Metaverse